 - Pinch of salt

-- Make the cinnamon-sugar mixture by combining 1/2 cup brown sugar, 1/4 cup white sugar and 1 TBS plus 1 teaspoon of cinnamon in a small bowl.
-Blend well and set aside.
+- Make the cinnamon-sugar mixture by combining 1/2 cup brown sugar, 1 TBS white sugar and 1 TBS of cinnamon (and a pinch of nutmeg if you like) in a small bowl.
+Mix well and set aside.

 - Peel, core and cut your apples into slices.
 If you have an apple corer/divider that's perfect.
 If not use your knife and cut apples into chunks (if first, you have slices, cut those slices into 2-3 chunks each depending on the size of your apples.)

 - Toss your apples with 2 1/2 TBS of the cinnamon-sugar mixture.

 - In a mixing bowl, combine the butter, sugars, eggs, applesauce and vanilla.
 Using a rubber silicone spatula, mix by hand until incorporated and smooth.
 Or use a mixer.

 - Add in the milk and mix until smooth.

 - Add in the flour and sprinkle the baking powder and salt right overtop the flour.
 Fold it in and mix until smooth.

 - Scrape 1/2 the batter into your loaf pan, place 1/2 of your apples on top of the batter, spreading them around so they make an even layer.
 Sprinkle half of your cinnamon-sugar mixture over the apples.